If I have thawed my credit report, how long is it before I can apply for credit and it will be accessible?

 A credit freeze is a free tool available to help victims of identity theft protect themselves and their credit.
 But it is an extreme step, and there are some drawbacks.
 When you have a freeze on your credit report, you will need to remember to lift the freeze prior to applying for credit.

-If you have had your personal information compromised and are concerned about credit fraud, there are some other free fraud tools to consider:
+If you have had your personal information compromised and are concerned about credit fraud, there are some other free fraud tools to consider.
+You have the right to place a fraud alert on your credit file.
+There are three types of fraud alerts:

-- An initial security alert: This alert is also called a temporary security alert or temporary fraud alert.
-It lets lenders know that someone may be trying to apply for credit fraudulently and asks them to take extra steps to verify your identity before extending credit.
-Initial alerts are automatically removed after one year.
+- An initial fraud alert: This alert lets lenders know that someone may be trying to apply for credit fraudulently and asks them to take extra steps to verify your identity before extending credit.
+Initial fraud alerts are automatically removed after one year.

-- A fraud victim statement: Also called an extended fraud alert, this alert also lets lenders know that you have been a victim of identity theft and asks them to contact you at the number you provide if someone applies for credit in your name.
+- An extended fraud alert: Also called a fraud victim statement, this alert also lets lenders know that you have been a victim of identity theft and asks them to contact you at the number you provide if someone applies for credit in your name.
 To add an extended alert, you must submit a copy of your police report or identity theft report.
 Extended fraud alerts remain on credit reports for seven years.

 - An active-duty alert: Members of the armed forces on active duty can add an active-duty alert to their credit report to help protect themselves from fraud and identity theft while deployed.
 Active-duty alerts remain on the credit report for one year.